Taibur-Rahaman/trash/ex-Jn.md

 ## Appendix: Figures Referenced from the Presentation

 **Figure A – Trends in Poverty (bar chart, 2010–2025)**
-Shows decline from 31.5% to 18.7%, then projected increase to 22.9–27.9%.
+Decline from 31.5% to 18.7%, then projected rise to 22.9–27.9%.

 **Figure B – Income Inequality Trend (Gini line chart, 2010–2022)**
-Shows increase from 0.46 to 0.50.
+Rise from 0.46 to 0.50.

 **Figure C – Current Income Inequality (pie chart and urban/rural Gini, 2022)**
-Shows top 10% vs bottom 50% income shares and wealth concentration.
+Top 10% vs bottom 50% income shares and wealth concentration.

 **Figure D – Poverty at a Glance 2022 vs 2025 (infographic)**
-Compares poverty rate, extreme poverty, and vulnerability (62 million).
+Poverty rate, extreme poverty, and 62 million vulnerable.

 **Figure E – International Comparison (dual bar charts)**
-Poverty and Gini across Bangladesh, India, Nepal, Vietnam, and Thailand.
+Poverty and Gini for Bangladesh, India, Nepal, Vietnam, and Thailand.

-*Note: Insert the actual chart images from `pdf_images/` when submitting the printed assignment.*
+*Insert chart images from `pdf_images/` when submitting the printed assignment.*